kaviyavmi/Blended-Labs-2025-26-Even/Ex. 3 Introduction to Amazon EC2/README.md

 ## Workflow (Student Explanation)

-(Write the steps you followed in your own words)

 1.Launched a new EC2 instance named Web Server in the N. Virginia region using Amazon Linux 2023 AMI and t2.micro instance type.